REFILE-GLOBAL ECONOMY WEEKAHEAD-China fears linger as focus on Fed sharpens

 By Jonathan Cable

-LONDON, Aug 28 (Reuters) - Fears over the health of the Chinese economy kept world markets on edge last week and China will remain in focus, along with the question of whether the Federal Reserve will raise interest rates next month.
+LONDON, Aug 28 (Reuters) - Fears over the health of China’s economy kept world markets on edge this week and will remain in focus, along with the question of whether the Federal Reserve will raise interest rates next month.

 “China, the epicentre of the week’s moves, is set to remain in focus over the next week as markets attempt to assess whether the worst of the sell-off has been seen,” said Philip Shaw, chief economist at Investec.